Friday, January 21, 2011

 Customer Reviews

-Wii Puts "We" Back Into Family Gaming5
+Wii Puts "We" Back Into Family Gaming

 The true battle of the gaming consoles began months before last Christmas.
 Beginning about October, and definitely by Black Thursday - the Friday shopping day after Thanksgiving, television, newspapers, and every advertising medium were filled with articles and advertisements for the new gaming consoles coming out just in time to put under the Christmas tree.